Help for Bladder Incontinence After Pregnancy

 • Having some damage to the bladder control nerves

-Now, it is possible to use simple devices at home like vaginal weights to help you know that you are doing the exercises correctly.
-These devices will also give you feedback so that you can measure how much stronger your pelvic floor muscles are becoming over time.
-This is important to have this feedback so you will continue to practice until you have better bladder control. |
+Now, it is possible to use simple devices at home like vaginal weights to not only indicate to you that you are doing the exercises correctly but give you feedback so that you can measure over time how much stronger your pelvic floor muscles are becoming.
+This is important so that you continue to practice and see results in better bladder control.